BCLibraries/libapps-templates/README.md

 This repository contains the template code used to customize our LibApps instances.
 These templates are meant to be copied/pasted directly into each respective application's Look & Feel screen.
 There are also additional group-level LibGuides templates.

-### LibCal templates
+### LibCal and LibAnswers templates

-Custom templates for LibCal include a common header and footer.
-These match the same header and footer used in LibGuides.
+Custom templates for [LibCal](/LibCal) and [LibAnswers](/LibAnswers) include a common header and footer.
+These are nearly identical to the header and footer used in LibGuides.

 ### LibGuides System templates